kraken-build/kraken/docs/content/kraken-wrapper/index.md

 > the password as plain text into the same configuration file.
 A corresponding warning will be printed.

+## Sub-project support

+The `kraken` CLI supports running in a sub project, but requires that you point it to the root of your project using the `-p,--project-dir` option.
+The `krakenw` CLI will automatically find the root of your project and pass it to the `kraken` CLI for you.
+This means that you can run `krakenw` from anywhere in your project and it will behave as if you had run it from the root of your project but in the context of the current directory.
+Relative addresses passed to the CLI will be considered relative to the Kraken project of the current directory.

+For example, if you have a project with the following structure:

+    .
+    ├── .kraken.py
+    └── sub-project
+        └── .kraken.py

+And you have a task `:t` in the sub-project, you can run it from the root of your project or the sub-project with the `kraken` CLI like thisL

+    (.)           $ kraken run sub-project:t
+    (sub-project) $ kraken run t -p ..

+And with the `krakenw` CLI like this:

+    (.)           $ krakenw run sub-project:t
+    (sub-project) $ krakenw run t

+If you want to stop `krakenw` from crawling up the directories until it finds the `.git` project's top level directory and the top-most Kraken build script, you can add `# ::krakenw-root` as a comment to the top of your build script in a sub-directory.

 ## Environment variables

 Kraken wrapper supports the following environment variables: